-On 9 September, under the item entitled "United Nations peacekeeping operations", the Council adopted resolution 2594 (2021), in which it acknowledged the importance of strong coordination, coherence and cooperation with the Peacebuilding Commission, in accordance with its resolution 2282 (2016).
-In that regard, the Council reaffirmed its intention to regularly request, deliberate and draw upon the specific, strategic and targeted advice of the Commission, including to assist with the longer-term perspective required for peacebuilding and sustaining peace being reflected in the formation, review and reconfiguration of peace operations.137 In the same resolution, the Council strongly encouraged the Commission to continue fully utilizing its role to convene United Nations bodies, Member States, national authorities and all other relevant stakeholders, including regional and subregional organizations and international financial institutions, to ensure an integrated, strategic, coherent, coordinated and gender-responsive approach to peacebuilding and sustaining peace and, in particular, to facilitate the development of joint objectives and priorities prior to transitions.
-In that connection, the Council requested the Secretary-General to liaise with the Commission in advance of relevant reporting to the Council with a view to
+On 9 September, under the item entitled "United Nations peacekeeping operations", the Security Council adopted resolution 2594 (2021), by which it acknowledged the importance of strong coordination, coherence and cooperation with the Peacebuilding Commission, in accordance with its resolution 2282 (2016).
+In that regard, the Council reaffirmed its intention to regularly request, deliberate and draw upon the specific, strategic and targeted advice of the Commission, including to assist with the longer-term perspective required for peacebuilding and sustaining peace being reflected in the formation, review and reconfiguration of peace operations.136 By the same resolution, the Council strongly encouraged the Commission to continue fully utilizing its role to convene United Nations bodies, Member States, national authorities and all other relevant stakeholders including regional and subregional organizations and international financial institutions to ensure an integrated, strategic, coherent, coordinated and gender-responsive approach to peacebuilding and sustaining peace and, in particular, to facilitate the development of joint objectives and priorities prior to transitions.
+In that connection, the Council also requested the Secretary-General to liaise with the Commission in advance of relevant reporting to the Council with a view to facilitating the provision of complementary and timely advice from the Commission to the Council.137